Loading...

 (c) If the mass of the puck is doubled, how does its acceleration change down the incline?

-Solution: The ramp or inclined plane has an unknown angle and must be determined.
-Assume the positive $x$-axis to be down the ramp.
+Solution: The ramp or inclined plane has an unknown angle $\theta$ that we need to determine.
+We assume the positive $x$-axis to be down the ramp.

 (a) The only force that pulls the puck down the slope and accelerates it is the component of weight force parallel to the inclined plane, $w_{\parallel}=mg\sin\theta$.
-Therefore, using the second law, we have \begin{gather*} F_{net}=ma_x \\\\ mg\sin\theta=ma_x \\\\ \Rightarrow a_x=g\sin\theta \end{gather*} Substituting the numerical values into this, solving for angle $\theta$, and taking the inverse sine of both sides, will get \begin{align*} \theta &=\sin^{-1} \left(\frac{a_x}{g}\right) \\\\ &=\sin^{-1} \left(\frac{6}{9.8}\right) \\\\ &=37.7^\circ \end{align*}
+Therefore, by using the second law, we get \begin{gather*} F_{net}=ma_x \\\\ mg\sin\theta=ma_x \\\\ \Rightarrow a_x=g\sin\theta \end{gather*} Substituting the numerical values into this, solving for angle $\theta$, and taking the inverse sine of both sides, we get \begin{align*} \theta &=\sin^{-1} \left(\frac{a_x}{g}\right) \\\\ &=\sin^{-1} \left(\frac{6}{9.8}\right) \\\\ &=37.7^\circ \end{align*}

 (b) The puck is initially held at rest, $v_0$, and the ramp's length $\Delta x=12\,\rm m$ is also known, so use the following kinematic equation to find the required time. \begin{gather*} \Delta x=\frac 12 at^2+v_0t \\\\ 12=\frac 12 (6)t^2+0 \\\\ \Rightarrow \boxed{t=2\,\rm s} \end{gather*}

-(c) In part (a), you saw that the acceleration of an object sliding down a frictionless ramp depends on $g$ and the ramp's angle $\theta$, not the mass $m$.
+(c) In part (a), we saw that the acceleration of an object sliding down a frictionless ramp depends on $g$ and the ramp's angle $\theta$, but not on the mass $m$.
 Therefore, by doubling the puck's mass, its acceleration does not change along the inclined plane. \[a_{new}=a_{old}=6\,\rm m/s^2\]

 Problem (4): A $1500-\rm kg$ car is at rest on a frictionless hill inclined at $17^\circ$.